-If we put $F_d(t)=0$ in \eqref{HOeq} we get the equation of the undamped harmonic oscillator \cite{Resnick10}, with general solution $x(t)=A_0\cos(\omega_0t+\phi_0)$, where $\omega_0=\sqrt{k/m}$ is the angular frequency of the undamped system, while $A_0$ and $\phi_0$ are constants (amplitude and initial phase) that are determined from a pair of initial conditions $\left(x(0)=x_0,v(0)=v_0\right)$.
-The undamped system oscillates with conserved, i.e. constant, energy \cite{Resnick10}.
-For the damped systems, i.e. for $F_d(t)\neq0$, the energy is not conserved due to the power of the damping force $P_d(t)=F_d(t)v(t)$, and the energy dissipation rate is given by \cite{Young2020university}

-Equation \eqref{Power} is valid for all three types of damping, i.e for \eqref{viscous}, \eqref{slidingF} and \eqref{airF}.
+Equation \eqref{Power} is valid for both types of damping, i.e for damping forces \eqref{slidingF} and \eqref{airF}.
 Since the direction of the damping force is opposite to the direction of the velocity at all times, $F_d(t)v(t)\leq0$ is valid $\forall t$.
-Thus, equation \eqref{Power} tells us that the energy of the damped system decreases monotonically with time, i.e. $\frac{dE(t)}{dt}\leq0$ for all $t\geq0$, and $\frac{dE(t)}{dt}=0$ holds at the turning points, i.e. at instants when $v(t)=0$.
+Thus, equation \eqref{Power} tells us that the energy of the damped system decreases monotonically with time.

-In a recent paper \cite{LelasPezer}, damping linear in velocity, i.e. \eqref{viscous}, was considered and the exponential amplitude decay and the full behaviour of the energy decay in the weak damping regime were derived using a simple trick of adding the energy dissipation rates \eqref{Power} corresponding to two specific pairs of initial conditions.
-In addition, the authors briefly commented on a somewhat simpler version of the approach used, which also leads to an exponential decay of amplitude, but gives only a purely exponential decay of energy (see section V in \cite{LelasPezer}).
-Here we will recapitulate this simpler version of the approach introduced in \cite{LelasPezer}, and we show how to adapt it for the other two types of damping in the following sections.
-Thus, in what follows we first consider $F_d(t)=-bv(t)$, with the power of the damping force $P_d(t)=-bv^2(t)$.